ruairitobrien/ruairitobrien-blog/src/render/posts/does-tdd-work.html.md

 |[Pancur](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=1248175)|CE|38|no change|no change|
 |[Erdogmus](http://ieeexplore.ieee.org/document/1423994/)|CE|35|no change|improved productivity|

 The data here suggest mostly positive or neutral results from TDD.
-There is one exception (the previously mentioned George paper) where TDD took 16% longer than the control group but it is noted the control group wrote lest tests in that study.
+There is one exception (the previously mentioned George paper) where TDD took 16% longer than the control group but it is noted the control group wrote fewer tests in that study.

 > The essence of TDD as a design methodology is virtually unstudied, yet scattered early adoption has proceeded based solely on anecdotal evidence.